 Meet the winners

-We’re proud to announce the five winners of the Macquarie 50th Anniversary Award.
-From close to 1,000 applications received globally, these five winners will each receive $A10 million in funding to deliver their projects that seek to initiate or build on a bold idea that addresses an area of social need.
+From close to 1,000 applications received globally, the five winners of the Macquarie 50th Anniversary Award will each receive $A10 million in funding to deliver their projects that seek to initiate or build on a bold idea that addresses an area of social need.

 Last Mile Health